-Perhaps the most obvious live streaming challenge is the “flash crowd” — this phenomenon occurs when many viewers enter into a live stream at once — hungry to catch the kickoff or overtime action.
+Perhaps the most obvious live-streaming challenge is the “flash crowd” — this phenomenon occurs when many viewers enter a live stream at once — hungry to catch the kickoff or overtime action.
 Following typical audience behavior that we’ve observed by streaming more than 100,000 sporting events, during the NBA finals game 6, viewership grew rapidly from almost nothing at tipoff to a peak of 2.04 million viewers in the 3rd quarter.
 Viewership jumped from less than 10,000 sessions to over 1 million in the first hour and another 1.5 million after halftime, at times adding upwards of 100,000 new viewers per minute.
 This kind of rapid scale puts pressure on any CDN.
 But delivering live video is even more challenging.
 Any disruption can lead to an interruption in playback.

-In this article, we take a look at flash crowds and other challenges, and then explore how Verizon Media leverages its many years of experience in the CDN space to solve some of the common pain points for our customers, making it the right choice for delivering high-quality live events — no matter if it’s sports, concerts, politics…or perhaps the first landing on Mars.
+In this article, we take a look at flash crowds and other challenges and then explore how Verizon Media leverages its many years of experience in the CDN space to solve some of the common pain points for our customers, making it the right choice for delivering high-quality live events — no matter if it’s sports, concerts, politics…or perhaps the first landing on Mars.

 First and foremost, Origin Shield is an extra caching layer between the CDN edge servers and the origin.
 We create a virtual origin in one of the PoPs that, in turn, manages all the requests from all the other PoP locations.
 When a CDN edge server gets a request from a user and can’t satisfy the request from the cache, the edge server fetches the object from the shield PoP rather than pulling from the customer origin directly.
-As a global CDN, we offer customers the option of assigning a single PoP as the shield or assign a shield PoP per region (U.S., EU, Asia, etc.).
+As a global CDN, we offer customers the option of assigning a single PoP as the shield or a shield PoP per region (U.S., EU, Asia, etc.).

 Unfortunately, neither of these options represents a particularly great solution.

-Instead, our approach strikes a balance between these two options by allowing a single cache fill that’s already inflight to be shared among multiple clients requesting the same piece of content that is already partially in cache.
+Instead, our approach strikes a balance between these two options by allowing a single cache fill already inflight to be shared among multiple clients requesting the same piece of content already partially in the cache.
 Partial Cache Sharing allows other clients to piggyback off of a pre-existing cache fill, so the video content can be delivered to multiple clients simultaneously as soon as it starts loading into the cache.
 The result: faster start-up times, lower latency, and reduced origin load.

-When multiple users request the same un-cached content as discussed above, there’s a risk that the first client is on a slow device, like a smartphone on a 3G connection.
+When multiple users request the same un-cached content, as discussed above, there’s a risk that the first client is on a slow device, like a smartphone on a 3G connection.
 This hurts all the other clients because a cache normally fills at the rate at which the client can absorb the content.
 To avoid this scenario, we can decouple our cache fill from the potentially slow/failed first client and fill from the origin faster (at our maximum speed).
-This capability is also more reliable because now the cache fill continues even if the initial client disconnects, or if something causes the connection to drop.
+This capability is also more reliable because now the cache fill continues even if the initial client disconnects or if something causes the connection to drop.
 We describe this behavior as Spawn Sub-Request For Miss.
-This feature also triggers a cache fill for the entire piece of content, satisfying different byte-range requests with only one trip to the origin server.
+This feature also triggers a cache fill for the entire content, satisfying different byte-range requests with only one trip to the origin server.
 Spawn Sub-Request For Miss and Cache Fill Wait Time complement each other in their use, working together to accelerate live streaming and improve metrics such as video time to start and rebuffering.

 As the viewership of a live stream rapidly expands, the cache servers that previously easily handled the load at 500K viewers are suddenly overwhelmed when the viewership triples or quadruples in a few minutes.
-Additionally, viewers may be concentrated around a specific geographic area, which is typically the case for a popular sporting or political event.
+Additionally, viewers may be concentrated around a specific geographic area, typically for a popular sporting or political event.
 For many live sports broadcasts or championships, viewer concentration is likely to be significantly higher in markets surrounding the participating teams.

 Currently, more than 80% of the content on our network is video, with a good portion of that traffic devoted to live streams.
 We have delivered over 125,000 managed live events on our network.
 And as content quality continues to improve along with the growing popularity of live streams, we’re on track to hit 100 Tbps of network capacity by the end of 2019.
-Our network features more than 140 global PoPs along with 5,000 interconnects or last-mile connections.
+Our network features more than 140 global PoPs and 5,000 interconnects or last-mile connections.